mbrameld/event-manager/README.md

 # Structure

-- Routes are defined in server/router/ROUTERNAME.ts and merged in server/router/index.ts
+- API Routes are defined in src/server/router/subroutes/ROUTERNAME.ts and merged in src/server/router/index.ts
+- Role-based auth stuff lives in src/middleware.ts
-- Business logic is in server/lib
+- Most of the complexity is in src/server/lib/ambassador.ts
-- Some complexity is in schedule/TimePicker.tsx calculating sortedTimesForDuration
+- Some complexity is in the TimePicker component on the schedule page calculating sortedTimesForDuration

 # TODO